Arokh5/SuperOffRoad/README.md

 When title screen appears press the space bar or enter button to begin playing.

-- To accelerate we use the _space_ _bar_.
+- To accelerate use the _space_ _bar_.
 - _Right_ _arrow_ to turn right and _left_ _arrow_ to turn left.

-The game ends when a car manages to complete 9 laps to the circuit.
+The game ends when a car manages to complete 7 laps to the circuit.

-Check out my gameplay on [Youtube](https://youtube.com)
+Check out my gameplay on [Youtube](https://youtu.be/0d3jQ0FaFfw)

 ## How to build the game ⚙
 To build the game, you just need to open it in Visual Studio and compile it.